sb6596/build_scripts/README.md

 cd build_scripts
 ```

-Before using these build scripts you have to install utilities for uploading builds.
+Before using these build scripts you have to install utilities for uploading builds or just disable lines that starts with `megaput` or `megarm` if you don't want to use uploading to MEGA.
 The following script is made for MEGA installation.
 Install it by executing following commands from build_scripts folder:

 ```sh